 Competitor-based pricing is a strategy that sets pricing based on the current pricing landscape.
 If your SaaS brand views itself as a mid-tier or premium solution provider, for example, you would likely set prices at or near the levels of other mid-tier or premium solutions.

-While a wide range of brands may consider using competitor-based pricing, it’s often best suited to startups and new market entrants that want to establish their initial position in the marketplace.
+While a wide range of brands may consider using competitor-based pricing, it’s often best suited to startups and new market entrants who want to establish their initial position in the marketplace.

 - Pros: This is one of the easier pricing strategies to implement, and makes sure your brand and your pricing strategy are aligned.

 - Cons: Competitor-based pricing doesn’t account for your operating costs and could become an impediment to achieving profitability.

 Value-based pricing is a strategy that sets prices according to the customers’ perceived value of the SaaS solution.

 This pricing strategy is a great option for companies that offer SaaS solutions that either deliver new functionality or experiences, or solutions that have been proven to offer better results and value than the market competition.

 - Pros: Unlike skimming and prestige pricing, which inflates prices based on market conditions and brand reputations, value-based pricing can increase profit margins while pointing to its value proposition.